GDG-Trondheim/firebase-ui-quickstart-android/README.md

   ```

 - Go to Auth tab in the Firebase Console and enable your Sign-in methods
-- Run the on Android device or emulator.
+- Run the app on Android device or emulator.
-- Happy coding
+- Well done, you made it to the end!
+Happy coding

 ## Requirements